 Sunday services together, Dad sitting in a pew and Cheyenne lying quietly at

+his feet.
 Dad and Cheyenne were inseparable throughout the next three years.
 Dad's

 bitterness faded, and he and Cheyenne made many friends.
 Then late one night